 The publication program closed its call for applications on February 12, 2018, and expects to reopen summer 2019.
-Artists may register for a complimentary workshop to provide more information on the application process and what the selection panel looks for in submissions in April 2019.
+Artists may register for a complimentary workshop to provide more information on the application process and what the curatorial panel looks for in submissions once the call is open.

-Learn more about the current selection panel below and see a sample of this year's application.
+Learn more about the current selection panel below and see a sample of the application.
 For more information on the program and application process, email email@example.com.

 2018 Selection Panel